 Split Pea Soup with Ham is a classic comfort food and one of the easiest soups to make!
 It's only 9 ingredients, loaded with veggies like onion, celery, and carrot, and only takes 15 minutes to prep.
 It's super creamy but is dairy free, hearty, healthy and so delicious!

-The ham in this recipe gives you lots of options.
+- Ham - The ham in this recipe gives you lots of options.
 Classic split pea soup is made with a ham bone.
 By all means, you can do that here!
 Just put it in when you start your veggies and let it cook the full 90 minutes.
-Take it out when the soup is finished, and pull the meat off and return it back to the soup.
+Take it out when the soup is finished, pull the meat off and return it back to the soup.
 I wanted this recipe to be easy and versatile, so while a ham bone may be ideal, any ham will work!
 Chopped deli ham, leftover ham steak, or extra holiday ham all work beautifully in this soup!
 It’s a perfect use-up for Easter ham.
-Ham can be chopped and portioned and frozen in 1 cup containers.
+Leftover holiday ham can be chopped and portioned and frozen in 1 cup containers.
 It works great for so many recipes!
 And of course, the heartiness of the other ingredients make it a great vegetarian option if you want to leave it out.

 More Favorite Soups!